Probate: Price & Service Information

 At EMG Solicitors we can advise on all areas of Wills, Probate and Administration of Estates.
 We offer a bespoke service tailored to your individual needs and we always recommend contacting one of our solicitors for a free initial consultation so we are able to provide you with a comprehensive fee estimate.
 Whilst some of the legal services we offer are fixed fee, it is not always possible to provide a fixed fee where costs may vary depending on the individual circumstances or complexities of your matter.
 With regards to probate work, a number of factors will influence our charges, for example whether there was a valid Will, the size of the estate, the number of beneficiaries, as well as factors including the type of assets and any related tax issues.
 We know that estates are personal and no two estates are exactly the same that’s why we provide a personal service from start to end.

 In such cases our fees are charged at hourly rates and we provide you with an estimate following an initial consultation with you.
 Furthermore we provide regular updates on fees as your case progresses and we are able to work to budget limits over which you as our client have full control.
-In respect of probate matters, the EMG team dealing with this type of work includes qualified Solicitors and all team member profiles can be found in our ‘meet the team’ section of our website which also show levels of qualification.
-Our charge out rates are between £126 (trainee) – £250 plus vat per hour.
+In respect of probate matters, the EMG team dealing with this type of work includes qualified Solicitors and all team member profiles can be found here which also show levels of qualification.
+Our charge out rates are between £126 (trainee) – £275 plus vat per hour.

 Key stages in the legal process